yulqen/bcompiler-engine/README.md

 A new, faster, more efficient, more modular back end for `bcompiler`, and for newer tools and improved interfaces.

-A library that essentially wraps `openpyxl` to allow for controlled extraction and insertion of data to and from spreadsheets used for collecting data.
+A library that allows for controlled extraction and insertion of data to and from spreadsheets used for collecting data.
 Part of a more modular overall design, `bcompiler-engine` focuses on speed, simplicity and data validation.
 It forms the primary back-end to the upcoming **Datamaps** software, and will eventually have a suitable API making it easy for anyone designing an application to use the datamaps philosophy - more on that coming soon.

 ### Highlights